swang2016/dune-lt/README.md

 This source allows you to:

 - Configure multiple Dune queries in a single config file (`.dlt/config.toml`)
-- dlt resources are dynamically created based on the queries defined in the config file
+- dlt resources are dynamically generated based on the queries defined in the config file
 - Accepts Dune query IDs, query URLs, or SQL as input for the queries
 - Accepts query parameters if the Dune query is [parameterized](https://docs.dune.com/web-app/query-editor/parameters)
 - Extract and load data incrementally using replication keys